F-I-D-O/Manuals/manuals/Programming/Git.md

 If there are changes requested by the reviewer or we just forgot to add something, we can update the pull request by pushing the updates to the PR branch.
 The pull request will be automatically updated.

-# Showing the state in the command line
+# Showing Repository State
 Mostly, we use GUI tools to show the state of the repository.
 However, sometimes we may need to show the state in the command line.
 The following commands can be useful:

 - `git status`: shows the state of the repository
 - `git log`: shows the history of the repository
 - `git diff`: shows the changes between the working tree and the index
+- [`git shortlog`](https://git-scm.com/docs/git-shortlog): shows the commit history in a compact form

+Also, there are some useful external tools that can be used to show the repository state:

+- [git-fame](https://github.com/casperdcl/git-fame): shows the authors sorted by the number of lines in the current codebase

 ## `git log`
 The `git log` shows the history of the repository.
 It is the analogue of the main view in GitExtensions.
 The most useful parameters are: